-CISA recommends that organizations review the steps listed in this section and Table 4: Identified ATT&CK Techniques for Enterprise to detect similar activity on IIS servers.
+CISA and authoring organizations recommend that organizations review the steps listed in this section and Table 4: Identified ATT&CK Techniques for Enterprise to detect similar activity on IIS servers.

-Yara Rule
+YARA Rule

 CISA developed the following YARA rule from the base proof-of-concept code for CVE-2019-18935.[5]
-Note: CISA does not guarantee all malicious DLL files (if identified) will use the same code provided in this YARA rule.
+Note: Authoring organizations do not guarantee all malicious DLL files (if identified) will use the same code provided in this YARA rule.